Bream, crappie make run-up to Christmas a real gift to deep-water panfish anglers

 Lake Marion and Lake Moultrie produce angling action that ranks among the Carolinas’ best for multiple species, and December fishing patterns are strong.

-A unique combination of panfish species, each on strong bites, can be caught with on similar techniques this month.
-With minor tackle adjustments, slab crappie and huge bream can be targeted, creating the Santee “Double-Dip.”
+A unique combination of panfish species, each on strong bites, can be caught with similar techniques this month.
+With minor tackle adjustments, anglers can target slab crappie and huge bream, creating the Santee “Double-Dip.”

-Excellent crappie fishing is no surprise, as slabs traditionally produce outstanding action throughout the fall and early winter, but the concurrent bream bonanza surprises even experienced anglers.
+Excellent crappie fishing is no surprise.
+Slabs traditionally produce outstanding action throughout the fall and early winter.
+But the concurrent bream bonanza surprises even experienced anglers.

-Kevin Davis, guide and owner of Blacks Camp on the Diversion Canal between the lakes, won’t say the bream fishing from mid-November through the end of the year is as good as the bedding fishing during the spring, but the results are close.
+Kevin Davis is a guide and owner of Blacks Camp on the Diversion Canal between the lakes.
+He won’t say the bream fishing from mid-November through the end of the year is as good as the bedding fishing during the spring.
+But the results are close.

 The water temperature, Davis said, cools to the point where big, bull bream — the same size-class of fish traditionally caught off the beds during the spring — pile into open-water cover that anglers can easily target.

 The good news is that public fish attractors are one of his prime spots for this action.

 “The bream fishing is an extremely consistent pattern.
 And I’ve morphed my fall crappie-fishing tactics to target bream, too,” he said.
 “The species have separate creel limits — 20 for crappie and 30 for bream — so it’s not a simple trade-off on fish caught.
 However, the state law has a combined 40-fish creel limit per person on these species.
 Anglers must stay within the creel limit for each species.
 But it’s realistic to expect big catches of both species on any given day.”

 The key in either lake is underwater cover in water from 12 to 30 feet deep.
 Brush is the top target, but Davis said he routinely fishes the public fish attractors scattered throughout both lakes as well as his own sites.